Paloma Faith: 2014–2021: A Perfect Contradiction, The Architect and Infinite Things

+2023–present: The Glorification of Sadness and touring

+In October 2023, Faith announced that "How You Leave a Man", the lead single from her sixth album, would be released on 11 October.
+With the release, she announced a nationwide tour to would begin in April 2024; the album, The Glorification of Sadness, was released on 16 February 2024.
+Faith announced the album is inspired by the separation of her long-term relationship.

+On 31 January 2024, it was announced that Faith would be a headline performance at Camp Bestival at Weston Park in Shropshire in August 2024.
+On 28 January 2025 Faith launched her first podcast "Mad, Sad & Bad".

-Television and film career
+Acting career

 In 2007, Faith appeared in an episode of the BBC police drama HolbyBlue portraying a thief.
-She was also cast as Andrea in St Trinian's in 2007.
+She was cast as Andrea in St Trinian's in 2007.
 Faith was also cast in Terry Gilliam's The Imaginarium of Doctor Parnassus as Sally, the girlfriend of the Devil (played by Tom Waits) in 2009.
-She also appeared in the horror film Dread as Clara Thornhill.
+She appeared in the horror film Dread as Clara Thornhill.
 She later starred in the Channel 4 series Coming Up and the short film A Nice Touch.
 Of getting the part, she stated "I don't think they even knew I was an actress.
 I went to an audition and they said that they liked my interpretation of the character and I said, 'I'm just being myself'."
 In 2013, she appeared as cabaret performer Georgia, in a television adaptation of P. G. Wodehouse's Blandings (episode "The Crime Wave at Blandings") on the BBC.
 In 2015 she appeared as herself in Paolo Sorrentino's Youth.
 Later that year, Faith also appeared as Tinker Bell in the TV film Peter & Wendy, based on J. M. Barrie's novel Peter Pan.